 Paragraph 4- Details of main features 2

-You could hand a Band 9 answer to a stranger and they would be able to read it once and then be able to roughly draw the graph or chart.
-Paragraphing and grouping ideas together logically help the reader understand everything more easily.
-See our lesson on Task 1 charts for more details about the structure above.
+Remember: It’s important that you keep it simple and make sure your report is easy for the reader to understand.
+You could hand a Band 9 answer to a stranger and they would be able to read it once and roughly draw the graph or chart.

 5. Describing Data Incorrectly

 Describing general trends and changes in data requires very specific grammar structures and vocabulary.

-The most common mistake students make in IELTS Writing Task 1 is trying to use grammar or vocabulary you are not sure about.
-Remember that the grammar and meaning need to be correct, or you risk losing marks.
+The most common mistake students make in IELTS Writing Task 1 is trying to use grammar or vocabulary they are not sure about.
+Remember: your grammar and vocabulary need to be accurate or you will lose marks.

 You should also avoid describing data too precisely.
 For example, if you look at the figure for ‘Car Theft’ in 2003, it would be better to say ‘approximately/around 2300’ or ‘just under 2500’ than ‘2300’ because we don’t know what the figures are exactly from just looking at the graph.

-Please take a look at our grammar and vocabulary guide for lots of different structures and phrases you can use in IELTS Writing Task 1.
+You can read our grammar and vocabulary guide for lots of different structures and phrases that you can use in IELTS Writing Task 1.
 However, if you need expert guidance or feedback on your work, you can join the Waiting List for my VIP Course here.